mvandervelden/advent-of-code/2025/copilot_instructions.md

 The code is organized by day [1-12].py Input is organized in the same pattern [1-12].txt

-The result should be run using `python [1-12].py`, it will print the results of both parts:
+The result should be run using `python3 [1-12].py`, it will print the results of both parts:

 > Part 1: <Result Part 1>
 > Part 2: <Result Part 2>